CIT28/files/w12/ps3p1.md

 ## Step 1

 -   Review the problem - https://cs50.harvard.edu/sql/2024/psets/3/dont-panic/
 -   In the hack.sql write query to show all the columns in the users table.
 -   In the hack.sql write a query to show all the columns in the user_logs table and output the query into pow1.txt.
 -   Review the .schema and add a new subheading for TRIGGERs and write your understanding of each TRIGGER in the schema.
         - **COMMIT MESSAGE - "review done"**

 -   Create the new admin password here - https://www.md5hashgenerator.com/ and copy it into your README.md file with a heading md5hash admin password.
 -   Now write query to "Alter the password of the website’s administrative account".
--   Review the user_logs and the users table and in your README.md add a subheading 'User Log on Delete' and describe what updates you see in the after successfully alerting the admin password.
+-   Review the user_logs and the users table and in your README.md add a subheading 'User Log on Delete' and describe what updates you observed after successfully alerting the admin password.
 -   Commet out the query and rerun the query to output the user_logs table and output it to pow1.txt.
         - **COMMIT MESSAGE - "first reset of db"**
 -   Now consider 'Erase any logs of the above password change recorded by the database'.
 -   In the hack.sql file write a query to accomplish this requirement.
 -   If you need to reset the database, no worries, just commit with message:
     - **COMMIT MESSAGE - "num of reset of db"**
         - Here num of rest is the number second, or third time you needed to reset the database.
         - Now this is a good thing, it shows you are authenicately doing the work.
 -   Once you have successfully accomplished the task, output the user_log table to the pow1.txt.
     - Remember here you need to run the change user admin password and erase the the user logs related to password change.
     - **COMMIT MESSAGE - "user log admin pw erased"**